LiteAI-Team/HARE/README-en.md

 [**See Demo**](https://www.bilibili.com/video/BV1Ry411b7yx)

-If you are interested in tool calls for SLMs on end-user devices, you can read our [Technical Report](https://liteai-team.notion.site/HARE-HumAn-pRiors-a-key-to-small-language-model-Efficiency-a285280a3c61491ab142cc718f84aa7d?pvs=25), and you are also welcome to contact us in academic study.
+If you are interested in tool calls for SLMs on end-user devices, you can read our [paper](https://arxiv.org/abs/2406.11410), and you are also welcome to contact us in academic study.

 ## Statement